travis-ci/docs-travis-ci-com/user/common-build-problems.md

 ## System: Required language pack isn't installed

-The Travis build environments currently have only the en_US language pack installed.
+The Travis CI build environments currently have only the en_US language pack installed.
 If you get an error similar to : "Error: unsupported locale setting", then you may need to install another language pack during your test run.